-- Companies are frequently painted as social outlaws who need fundamentally to change their ways.
+- Business is frequently painted as social outlaws who need fundamentally to change their ways.
 This amounts to the moral delegitimation of business.

-- Instead of provoking a strong reaction, this attack has been met for the most part by acquiescence in corporate circles.
+- Instead of provoking a strong reaction, this attack has been met for the most part by submissiveness in corporate circles.

 - The current conversation about business and society is dominated by the perspectives and interests of those who live in rich western countries.
-Activists, analysts and others – however well intentioned – do not grasp the realities of poverty and the hard choices of development outside the rich industrialised world.
+Activists, analysts and others do not grasp the realities of poverty and the hard choices of development outside the rich industrialised world.